dcavaleiro/PixelPlay/README.md

 ### Prerequisites

-- PostgreSQL installed on your system.
+- MySQL installed on your system.
 - A SQL client or interface to execute SQL scripts.

 ### Installation